Global Health & Development Coordinator

 Through examining structures, policies, strategies, and managerial approaches of both public and private global actors (WHO, World Bank, Foundations such ad Bill & Melinda Gates Foundation or the Global Fund, and Non-Governmental Organizations), the GH&D specialization prepares students to become active actors in the achievement of equity in health for people worldwide.
 This Specialization provides students with an overview of challenges in the changing global scene in health-related policy making and management at the global level.
 It allows students to understand the key issues of healthcare systems, policies and management in low-income and emerging countries, and to develop most relevant skills to engage with international institutions and transnational non-state actors (including public-private partnerships, global philanthropies, corporations and non-governmental organizations).

 If the students choose this specialization, they are likely to pursue a career in international organizations and institutions (e.g. the WHO), International NGOs, Global partnerships and other organizations involved in GH&D issues.

 The HCM specialization is designed to develop managerial competences and create leaders and managers prepared to tackle all kinds of challenges.
 The courses focus on the hard skills for this sector: strategic planning, budgeting and performance measurement, organizational behaviour and design, quality development, IT management, operations management, human resource management, financial management, and innovation implementation.

 Students will also gain a deep understanding of the soft skills required to be successful managers in healthcare environments, such as change management practices, group leadership, management of interpersonal relationships, and individual appraisal.

-The specialization is designed with a particular attention to the specificities of hospitals, primary care organizations, nursing homes, rehabilitation centres, health maintenance organizations, and other integrated healthcare delivery systems, which are the target of future career for those who choose this specialisation.
+The specialization is designed with a particular attention to the specificities of hospitals, primary care organizations, nursing homes, rehabilitation centers, health maintenance organizations, and other integrated healthcare delivery systems, which are the target of future career for those who choose this specialization.